7 Pathogenic Aspects of a Degenerated Gut

 This had already been realised and written down by Hahnemann approximately 200 years ago.
 It has been confirmed by numerous other scientists such as Allen, Bernard, Béchamp, Enderlein and Reckeweg who investigated and clarified details.
 Although the existence of cell wall deficient variations (CWD) of pathogenic bacterial forms had initially not been recognized by conventional medicine, modern technology made it possible to show that they form an important substrate for this constitution.

 The triggering factor for the development of the tubercular constitution is mainly a change in the blood milieu and tissue milieu.
 Malnutrition plays an important part in the development of such a constitution.
 During the last 40 years and longer generally suppressive measures in the form of chemical medication and vaccinations have become increasingly significant.
-After an improvement in diet and the removal of any obstacles to cure, the naturopathic regulatory therapy can in many cases successfully help to cure chronic illness by removing the tubercular constitution.
+After an improvement in diet and the removal of any obstacles to cure, the naturopathic regulatory therapy can in many cases successfully help to reverse chronic illness by removing the tubercular milieu influence.